MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`uitestKeyAlias`** - **Key alias**<br>
 `string`.
 Optional.
 Use when `enablePrepare = true && framework = uitest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter the alias that identifies the public/private key pair used in the store file.
+Enters the alias that identifies the public/private key pair used in the store file.
 <!-- :::editable-content-end::: -->
 <br>